-The Authority is consulting on the development of weight conversion factors to calculate the weight of rechargeable batteries.
+The Authority consulted on the development of weight conversion factors to calculate the weight of rechargeable batteries.

 Process for Developing the Weight Conversion Factors